It’s happening again today.

 This time, however, I’ll make sure that I leave that Scouting experience? line blank.
 Then again, maybe I’ll just let them know that I’ll help, but I’ll have to pray about being a den leader.

-If you like what you read here, please help me spread the word.
-I’d also love for you to join me on Facebook (click the ‘like’ button), Pinterest and Google+. — Special thanks to Megan E. Hawkins at The Underground Writer for editing this piece.
+If you’re a Yelper, let’s be friends.
+Meanwhile, if you want to receive notifications of my Confessions, Chronicles and recipes in your email?
+Just click here.
+I’d also love for you to join me on Facebook (click the ‘like’ button), Pinterest and Google+.
+Why not witness some of my Instagram antics too? — Special thanks to Megan E. Hawkins at The Underground Writer for editing this piece.
 With her, there’s never any doubt as to who’s in charge.

 I’m proud to say that Generation X, according to the Corporation for National and Community Service, has the highest rate of volunteerism of any age group.
 Many of us older Xers also have the misfortune of being sent to grade school with that nasty pimento cheese spread that is typically enjoyed by geriatric patients.
 Thus is why it took me so long to give real pimento cheese a chance.

-It was about 10 years ago when my younger sister brought a homemade version to a family function.
+It was several years ago when my younger sister brought a homemade version to a family function.
 If memory serves me correctly, her recipe came from Southern Living magazine.
 I’ve tinkered with my own recipe through the years.
 It’s basic and addictive on its own, with numerous add-in possibilities.